catmoji/catmoji/README.md

     make

-should build the color-emoji font `build/Twemoji Mozilla.ttf` from the source SVG files found in `twe-svg.zip` file and `extras`, `overrides` directories.
+should build the color-emoji font `build/Catmoji.ttf` from the source SVG files found in `twe-svg.zip` file and `extras`, `overrides` directories.

+## Example of usage in Mozilla Firefox
+Copy Catmoji.ttf from build directory to ~/.local/share/fonts/

+In your terminal emulator run: fc-cache -f -v

+Restart Mozilla Firefox if you had it open during fc-cache.

+Visit about:config and find "font.name-list.emoji"

+Replace its value with "Catmoji".